 Play is essential to optimal child development.
 Every child should have the opportunity to play.
-There are two kinds of play, free play and guided play, and they are both linked to social and academic development.
-Play is that crucial to the cognitive, physical, social, and emotional well-being of children that it has been recognised by the United Nations High Commission for Human Rights as a right of every child .
+Play has been categorised in a variety of ways – each with its own developmental sequence.
+And all these types of play are all linked to social and academic development.
+Play is that crucial to the cognitive, physical, social, and emotional well-being of children that it has been recognised by the United Nations High Commission for Human Rights as a right of every child.

 Article 31: 1.
 States Parties recognize the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.